soundpress/RulesOfNYC/docs/c00/index.rst

    (2) Where the commissioner or his designee, in his or her discretion, deems the certification of the agency shall be revoked, the agency shall be entitled to a hearing before the Office of Administrative Trials and Hearings as provided by rules promulgated by the department.

    (3) Where the commissioner or his designee, in his or her discretion, deems that continued certification of the agency would be likely to create a condition of imminent peril to public safety, the revocation determination shall be effective immediately.
-In such an instance, the agency shall be entitled to a hearing pursuant to 1 RCNY § 35-01(b)(21 of the rules at the next available scheduled hearing session before the Office of Administrative Trials and Hearings.
+In such an instance, the agency shall be entitled to a hearing pursuant to 1 RCNY § 35-01(b)(2) at the next available scheduled hearing session before the Office of Administrative Trials and Hearings.

 (c) Contractual obligation.